Table of Contents

-A living trust ensures that your assets will be distributed according to your wishes and makes the situation as stress-free as possible for your heirs.Â
+A living trust ensures that your assets will be distributed according to your wishes and makes the situation as stress-free as possible for your heirs.

-It is a myth that only the elderly or the wealthy need to worry about asset management in New Jersey.
-Anyone with significant assets needs to be concerned about how their assets will be managed or disbursed to their heirs when they are no longer able.
-For many individuals, having a revocable living trust can be the best way to do this.Â
+It is not only the elderly or the wealthy who need to think about asset management in New Jersey.
+If you have significant assets, you should have a plan for how they will be managed now and passed on later.
+For many people, a revocable living trust is a smart way to do that.

 To schedule a consultation with the Matus Law Group to process a trust, call us at (732) 281-0060.